Addiction Therapy and Counseling – True Healing from the Inside Out

 EMDR takes an individual through traumatic memories while focusing on an external stimulus.
 The individual may then be able to process the traumatic memory in a manner that minimizes distress.
 Because many who have become addicted to drugs or alcohol have experienced some sort of traumatic event in their life, EMDR is now regularly used at treatment centers.

 PTSD is most common amongst those who have been victims of physical abuse, sexual assault, a bad accident, or experienced military combat.
 These types of traumatic events will often replay in the mind and body of those who endured them, initiating fear, depression, and anxiety.

-Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy (CBT)

-Drug abuse tends to put the client in a negative mind space that breeds negative thoughts, intensifies feelings of guilt and shame, and encourages suicidal tendencies.
-Having a positive mindset about yourself and your recovery will help you through the hard times of your recovery.
-Cognitive Behavioral Therapy provides procedures for adopting healthy coping mechanisms to handling stressful situations like cravings, triggers, and depression.
+Drug abuse tends to put the client in a negative mindset that breeds negative thoughts, intensifies feelings of guilt and shame, and encourages suicidal tendencies.
+Having a positive mindset about yourself and your recovery will help through the hard times, when sobriety seems impossible.
+Cognitive

-Dialectical Behavior Therapy
+Dialectical Behavior Therapy (DBT)